-If rollover relief is available under the UCA rules, no balancing adjustment amount arises when a balancing adjustment event occurs for a depreciating asset.
+If rollover relief is available under UCA, no balancing adjustment amount arises when a balancing adjustment event occurs for a depreciating asset.
 In some cases, rollover relief is automatic, for example, transfers pursuant to a court order following a marriage breakdown.